 Should Forth Ports consider the 'Do Nothing' approach, and not undertake the maintenance dredging operations, a navigable depth would not be maintained and the Port of Kirkcaldy would not be able to continue to service current vessels.
-Given Forth Port's statutory duty as the Harbour Authority to ensure safe navigation, there is an ongoing maintenance dredging requirement and the need for http://www.scotland.gov.uk/Resource/0043/00435338.pdf
+Given Forth Port's statutory duty as the Harbour Authority to ensure safe navigation, there is an ongoing maintenance dredging requirement and the need for disposal of the dredged material, therefore the do-nothing option is not considered further in this BPEO.